Nizuii/Web-APP-Security/OWASP.md

   <tr>
     <td>A01</td>
     <td>Broken Access Control</td>
-    <td>Imagine a hotel where any guest's key card can open aby room.
+    <td>Imagine a hotel where any guest's key card can open any room.
 That's broken access control - Users can access things they shouldn't.</td>
   </tr>
   <tr>
     <td>A02</td>